Cublax/EGymProject/README.md

 The architecture of this project is following the rules of the MVVM-C pattern, if you are willing to see more about my comprehension of it, I encourage you to read the article I published on Medium at this address : https://medium.com/better-programming/the-art-of-mvvm-c-pattern-6fb9def2bb66

 The logic of the App is 100% tested (ViewModel's).
+Network, Image Provider and the repositories and almost fully tested.
 Press cmd + U and dive into the magic green land. 🧝‍♂️

 The App is built in 3 tabs :